 What's the Difference Between Apple Crisp and Apple Crumble?

-So you might be wondering, what's the difference between apple crumble and apple crisp?
-They are very similar.
-And why not use apple crisp to top off this delicious cheesecake dessert?
-Let me explain the difference.
+You might be wondering, what's the difference between apple crumble and apple crisp?
+Let’s me break down the differences.

-Take a deep breath because there are three parts to compiling this dessert and it's not difficult.
+There are three parts to compiling this dessert but it's not difficult.
 Take each step in the process of building this cheesecake one step at a time.
-Each part of the cheesecake (crust, cheesecake batter and crumble) can be made on separate days and refrigerated until all of the layers have been assembled.
+Each part of the cheesecake (crust, cheesecake batter and crumble) can be made on separate days and refrigerated until all the layers have been assembled.

 Making the Cheesecake Crust